List of Argentina national rugby union players: Sources

 The main original source for the information in this list is Scrum.com's database listing of Country caps for Argentina.
 Although largely comprehensive, there have been known inconsistencies noted when relying entirely on this database.
 Where these have been found for this specific list, it is noted.
-Additionally, where other historic sources conflict with this database, or where they provide additional detail, this has also been noted.
+Additionally, when other historic sources conflict with this database, or where they provide additional detail, this has also been noted.